Unisex name: Spanish

 Like in English, some common nicknames are unisex such as Álex (Alejandro, Alejandra), Cris (Cristina, Cristian, Cristóbal), Dani (Daniel, Daniela) and Gabi (Gabriel, Gabriela).

 Swedish

 Swedish unisex names generally follow the tradition as in similar Western countries, including names such as Robin, Kim, Lou and Lee.
 Unisex names that are particularly Swedish include Mio, after the popular Astrid Lindgren book Mio, my son, and Tintin, after the popularity of the Belgian comics character.
 A more traditional unisex name is Kaj, the male variant might be a Continental loan through Danish, whereas the female variant might be a shortening of Kajsa, from Katarina.

 English-speaking world

 Unisex names have been enjoying some popularity in English-speaking countries in the past several decades.
-Masculine names have become increasingly popular among females in the past century, while current feminine names were originally common among males.
+Masculine names become unisex or feminine names more often than the other way around.